asmodeus812/nvim-fuzzymatch/README.md

     end)),
     -- adds default actions to the picker, in this case allow sending the selected entries to the quickfix list actions = {
-        ["<c-q>"] = { Select.action(Select.send_quickfix, Picker.all(function(entry)
+        ["<c-q>"] = { Select.action(Select.send_quickfix, Select.all(function(entry)
-        -- assume that the entry is a table that contains a `resource` key which is a valid filename or buffer number return { filename = entry, lnum = 1, col = 1 }
+            -- assume that the entry is a string representing a valid filename return { filename = entry, lnum = 1, col = 1 }
         end), "qflist" },
     },
-    -- adds decoration providers to enhance the selection interface visually, here we are using a simple status provider, that does nothing
+    -- adds decoration providers to enhance the selection interface visually, here we are using a simple status provider, that was
-    -- special but adds a static mark to each entry providers = {
+    -- demonstrated already above
-        status_provider = function(entry)
+    decorators = {
-            return "[-]", "ErrorMsg"
-        end,
+        PrefixDecorator.new()
     },
 ```